ferzerkerx/ferzerkerx.com/content/project/git-greenseer.md

 +++
+Description = "A static git repository tool analyzer.
+It calculates the total contribution per category / project by developer and it generates a report displaying charts with this information.
+It helps to understand which developers own or understand specific categories on the code."
-Description = "Git repository line analyzer that determines percentage of contribution for all committers" Tags = []
+Tags = []
 Categories = []
 Title = "Git Greenseer"
 link = "https://github.com/ferzerkerx/git-greenseer/"
 +++
-A Static Git repository analyzer.
-It calculates the total contribution per category and for all project by developer and it generates a report displaying charts with this information.
-It helps understanding which developers own or understand specific categories on the code.
+A static git repository tool analyzer.
+It calculates the total contribution per category / project by developer and it generates a report displaying charts with this information.
+It helps to understand which developers own or understand specific categories on the code.

 Html report shows: